 Buying Remote Controlled (RC) Helicopters

 The problem is that with so many different options and specifications to look at, it becomes a tough task to choose the one you like.
-This RC Helicopters buying guide will look at six key considerations.
+This RC Helicopter buying guide will look at six key factors.

 grade models with more versatility in the commands.

 Your choice here can depend on not only the cost – as these specific models are more expensive – but also on your reason for buying it and your skill level.
 There are some micro coaxial models and RC quadcopters in the middle of the range with varying levels of difficulty and functions.